mariosyb/spring5-recipe-app/README.md

-# spring5-recipe-app
+# Spring Boot Recipe Application

-Spring Boot Recipe Application
+This repository is for an example application built with Spring Framework 5